 What Architects and Interior Designers Need to Know About AI and Living Wall Specification

-There's a question worth asking before your next living wall goes on the drawings: does the system you're specifying actually perform or does it just look good on the wall in the renderings?
+There's a question worth asking before your next living wall goes on the drawings: does the system you're specifying actually perform or does it just look good in the renderings?

 The living wall industry is changing faster than most specification guides reflect.
 AI-integrated systems are rewriting what smart green wall specification looks like in commercial interiors and the firms winning the best projects right now know exactly what to ask for at the specification stage.